jettjaniak/chainscope/README.md

 # Restoration errors and unfaithful shortcuts

-Data and scripts for reproducing restoration errors and unfaithful shortcuts will be added to the repo in the coming week (as of 03/11/24).
+Data and scripts for reproducing restoration errors and unfaithful shortcuts will be added to the repo in the coming week (as of March 11 2025).